etcd-io/etcd/Documentation/etcd-file-system.md

 For each ACL name, it has three children: *R (Reading)*, *W (Writing)*, *C (Changing)*

 Each permission is also a node.
-Under the node it contains the users who have this permission for the file refering to this ACL name.
+Under the node it contains the users who have this permission for the file referring to this ACL name.

 ### Example
 [TODO]